AIDASoft/podio/README.md

 Podio works with both python 2 and python3.
 Check your python version by doing:

     python --version

+#### python packages

+Podio requires the `yaml` and `jinja2` python modules.
-Check that the yaml python module is available
+Check that the `yaml` and `jinja2` python modules are available

     python
     >>> import yaml
+    >>> import jinja2

 If the import goes fine (no message), you're all set.
-If not, you need to install yaml.
-For that, you need to:
+If not, the necessary modules need to be installed.
+This is most easily done via (first install pip if you don't have it yet)

-1- install the C++ yaml library, which is used by the python module.
+    pip install -r requirements.txt

+In order for the `yaml` module to be working it might also be necessary to install the C++ yaml library.
 On Mac OS, The easiest way to do that is to use homebrew (install homebrew if you don't have it yet):

     brew install libyaml

-2- install the python yaml module (first install pip if you don't have it yet)

-    pip install pyyaml

-Check that you can now import the yaml module in python.
+Check that you can now import the `yaml` and `jinja2` modules in python.

 ## Preparing the environment